flash62au/EngineDriver_Home/docs/operation/interface.rst

 |todo|

-Accessed from the menu on the Throttle Screen as ``Function Defaults``.
+Accessed from the menu on the *Throttle Screen* as :menuselection:`Menu --> Function Defaults`.

 ----